 Surprisingly, that’s about it.
 It would also be a good idea to check some reviews after you’ve found a couple of options, but that much should go without saying.

 All you have to do is:

 - Know what kind of performance you want

-- Check how old the hardware is
+- Make sure the hardware is the newest possible

 - Compare the parts vs a DIY build with the same price -$100

 Keeping those 3 ideas in mind will practically guarantee that you’re making the best possible choice.
-If you know what you’re looking for (in terms of performance) and you can identify whether or not a build is running new and worthwhile hardware, you’ll have no problem picking out an awesome prebuilt gaming PC.
+If you know what you’re looking for (in terms of performance) and you can identify whether or not a build is running new (and worthwhile) hardware, you’ll have no problem picking out an awesome prebuilt gaming PC.

 With all of that said, here are some good options that I’ve found: